Digital Product Passports

 Get in touch today to future-proof your operations and build a brand that lasts.

-Here are some of the most frequently asked questions surrounding Digital Product Passports (DPPs) and their implementation into businesses.
+Here are some of the most frequently asked questions surrounding Digital Product Passports (DPPs) and their implementation into businesses through Sustainable Products Regulation (ESPR).

 Yes.
-At least in the EU, they’re becoming mandatory:
+At least in the European Union market, they’re becoming mandatory:

 - Initial focus includes batteries, textiles, electronics, furniture, and chemicals.

-- Products sold in the EU must include a DPP to ensure transparency, traceability, and regulatory compliance.
+- A brand’s products that are sold in the European Union market must include a DPP to ensure environmental transparency, traceability, and regulatory compliance.

 - Messy data: Supply chains are fragmented, making clean, consistent data hard to collect.